clojure-emacs/cider/doc/navigating_stacktraces.md

 Finally, CIDER can wrap error messages when they are displayed in a buffer to help improve their readability.
-CIDER uses `cider-stack-trade-fill-column` for this, which can take on three types of values:
+CIDER uses `cider-stacktrace-fill-column` for this, which can take on three types of values:

 - `nil`: The error is not wrapped.